-The Sustainable Food and Natural Resources programme sits within a suite of other Master's level programmes examining aspects of Sustainability and Adaptation and thus shares some common modules.
-We will be seeking students willing to act as student representatives from across all of the programmes, and those representatives will act as a conduit of student views on official academic panels (see 'Student feedback and getting involved').
+The Sustainability and Behaviour Change programme sits within a suite of other Master's level programmes examining aspects of Sustainability and Adaptation and thus shares some common modules.
+We will be seeking students to act as student representatives from across all of the programmes, and those representatives will act as a conduit of student views on official academic panels (see 'Student feedback and getting involved').

-Students will be able to develop skills in project planning, social discourse, technical knowledge and data analysis, group work, research and presentation skills, extending to a specialism according to student choice.
+Students will be able to develop skills in project planning and evaluation, technical knowledge and data analysis, debating, group work, co creation, research and presentation skills, extending to a specialism according to student choice.
 Teaching activities are characterised by a good proportion of small group teaching, practical activities and interactive sessions such as seminars.

-The focus on practical skills to support theory enables a deep understanding and is especially relevant from April onwards in the Ecosystem Services, Land-use and Waste Management module, the Sustainable Materials in the Built Environment Module, the 'applied' modules and The Science of Sustainable Food Production module.
+The focus on applied skills to support theory enables a deep understanding and forms a particular focus of the Communicating Transformational Social Change, the Sustainable Materials in the Built Environment and in the Work-based Project module.